Learn how to spot deceptive requests online and take recommended steps to help protect your Gmail and Google Account.

-Phishing is an attempt to steal personal information or break in to online accounts using deceptive emails, messages, ads, or sites that look similar to sites you already use.
-For example, a phishing email might look like it's from your bank and request private information about your bank account.
+Phishing is an attempt to steal personal information or break into online accounts using deceptive emails, messages, ads or sites that look similar to sites you already use.
+For example, a phishing email may look as though it's from your bank and request private information about your bank account.

 Phishing messages or content may: